ViviLearns2Code/vivilearns2code.github.io/_posts/2021-03-12-diving-into-controller-runtime.md

   _ = ctrl.NewControllerManagedBy(mgr).
     For(&mygroupv1.MyKind{}).
     Complete(r)

   // start manager
   mgr.Start(ctrl.SetupSignalHandler())
 ```
-Okay, so we've got a running controller now.
-But how does controller-runtime connect your code to client-go?
-For example, where did the informers go?
+There's a lot of magic happening behind these scenes.
+For example, we might ask ourselves:
+* with pure client-go, we generated informers to keep us updated about resources - where are they now?
+* with pure client-go, we read from an internal cache (lister) and write to the k8s apiserver (clientset) in our reconciler logic - how does that work now?

+The former question is answered by the manager's `cache` component, the latter by its `client` component.
+Let's look at them next.

 ## The Manager's Components
-A manager is made up of several configurable components and two of its major components are `client` and `cache`.
-The former is responsible for read and write operations in general, the latter can be used to read data cached in indices to reduce load on the k8s apiserver.
-It is therefore not surprising that the client component reuses the cache component.
+A manager's `client` component is responsible for read and write operations in general, while the `cache` can be used to read data from a local index to reduce load on the k8s apiserver.
+The client component reuses the cache component for some of its read operations.

 ```golang
 /* snipped source code from https://github.com/kubernetes-sigs/controller-runtime/blob/release-0.7/pkg/manager/internal.go */